DeepBlueRobotics/training/docs/section-7/feedforward-control.md

 - [Analyzing Data](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/analyzing-gains.html)
 - [Additional Utilities and Tools](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/additional-utils.html)

-Once you have gotten good data and analysis, you should obtain kS, kV, kA and PID constants.
+Once you have gotten good data and analysis, you should obtain `kS`, `kV`, `kA` and PID constants.

 !!! warning
     The PID constants are only a starting point and should be tuned more.

 ## Implementation

 WPILIB provides a [SimpleMotorFeedforward](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/controller/SimpleMotorFeedforward.html) class that runs feedforward for a motor.
-After you obtain your feedforward constants (kS, kV, kA) from SysID, you put them into the constructor of the `SimpleMotorFeedforward` and use the listed methods.
+After you obtain your feedforward constants (`kS`, `kV`, `kA`) from SysID, you put them into the constructor of the `SimpleMotorFeedforward` and use the listed methods.
 ```java
 // Create a new SimpleMotorFeedforward with gains kS, kV, and kA
 SimpleMotorFeedforward feedforward = new SimpleMotorFeedforward(kS, kV, kA);